Financial-Times/disqus-bundle/README.md

 Inviqa Disqus Bundle
 ====================

-This Bundle provides a Twig Extension for aiding with Disqus integration.
+This Bundle provides a simple Twig Extension for aiding with Disqus integration.

 Integration
 -----------

+**WARNING**: For some reason it was required to remove the `-` from the user _identifier_ in order that Disqus could decode the data.
+Use the replace
+filter: `replace({'-': ''})` on the user ID below if required.

 Create a Twig template as follows: